Members of Congress tour Yucca Mountain in Nevada

 The only Nevada lawmaker scheduled to be on the tour was Rep. Ruben Kihuen, a Democrat whose congressional district includes Yucca Mountain.

 Kihuen canceled, citing a scheduling conflict.
 Shimkus then asked Rep. Dina Titus, D-Nev., and Rep. Jacky Rosen, D-Nev., if they would like to participate.
 Both declined.
-Titus called the tour a “taxpayer funded junket” and Rosen said it was a “political stunt” from Shimkus.
+Titus called the tour a “taxpayer-funded junket,” and Rosen said it was a “political stunt” by Shimkus.

 In the first alcove on the north side of the site, stains of water can be seen on the ceiling.
 Boyle, the tour guide for the day, detailed an experiment done with drip irrigators to test water tightness in the facility.